William Stoddart

-William Stoddart (born 25 June 1925, in Carstairs) is a Scottish physician, author and "spiritual traveller", who has written several books on the Perennial Philosophy and on comparative religion.
+William Smith Stoddart (25 June 1925 – 9 November 2023) was a Scottish-Canadian physician, author and spiritual traveller, who wrote several books on the Perennial Philosophy and on comparative religion.

+Biography

+William Smith Stoddart was born in Carstairs, Scotland on 25 June 1925.
+He graduated in medicine from Glasgow University.

-He has been called a "master of synthesis" and is one of the important Perennialist writers in the present day.
+Stoddart has been called a "master of synthesis" and was one of the important Perennialist writers.
 For many years he was assistant editor of the British journal Studies in Comparative Religion.
-He has translated into English, from the original French or German, several of the books of the perennialist masters Frithjof Schuon (1907–1998) and Titus Burckhardt (1908–1984).
+He has translated into English, from the original French or German, several books of the perennialists Frithjof Schuon (1907–1998) and Titus Burckhardt (1908–1984).

+Stoddart lived most of his life in London, England, before moving, in 1982, to Windsor, Ontario, Canada.
+He died in Windsor on 9 November 2023, at the age of 98.